jackyzhen/firebase-lambda-backup/README.md

 # firebase-lambda-backup
-An aws lambda that does periodic backups of firebase
+An aws lambda that does periodic backups of firebase database to S3 as a json file.

 ## Usage